Metaphysicist1/PneuNet/README.md

 ## Development

+The project uses:

-The project uses FastAPI for the backend and Jinja2 for templating.
-The main application logic is in `app/main.py`.
+- FastAPI for the backend
+- Jinja2 for templating
+- PyTest for testing
+- GitHub Actions for CI/CD
+- Custom logging configuration

 ## Contributing

-Write me <b>edgarabasov1@gmail.com<b>
+Write me <b>edgarabasov1@gmail.com</b>